Features, Inspiration, Products, Tips and tricks, What's On

 Screen printing comprises of using the technique of creating a picture or pattern by forcing ink or metal on to a surface through a screen of fine material.
 The cost of using this printing technique is based off the artwork involved; the level of details, the range of colour, as each colour requires a separate screen, adding to the additional cost, and the volume of the order.
 Each of these factors combined then impacts the type of ink and dyeing process that can be used.

 Want to dive deeper?
-Read our expert’s ultimate guide to screen printing here.
+Read our guide to screen printing.

 Inks: